emmt/OptimPackNextGen.jl/README.md

 ```
 where `alpha` is the multiplier of the cost (it is guaranteed that `alpha` is
 nonnegative), `param` is anything needed by the cost function, `ParamType` is
-a subtype of the abstract type `CostParam`, `x` is the array of variables,
+a subtype of the abstract type `AbstractCost`, `x` is the array of variables,
 `VariableType` is the type of the variables (e.g., `Array{Cdouble,2}` for
 images), `gx` is an array of same type and dimensions as `x` to store (or
 integrate) the gradient of the cost function (times `alpha`), `clr` tells